jonnyr2008/UCSD-CSE-Magic-Checker/README.md

   Since you only have one shot of searching, this will help you exit from the program.

-The linux executable file is to be upload... in a long time...
+The linux executable file is to be upload...
+BUT, this is going to be a very long shot...

 In the meantime, please install any auxilary software to use it.